heavyk/volcano-princess/ideas/game-dialogue.md

 what ends up happening, within this layout, is to forces me to think about how closely aligned to each of these symbolic answers -- and another thing that I think could be cool would be to paint a color of perceived truthyness -- cause I don't know, may not have been paying attention, or I clicked through the dialoge too fast by accident. the other thing I like about it, is let's say one point gives +10 EMO and the other +10 INT -- well, if I pick a point between the two, then I can get +5 of each. this allows my character to be more "well rounded"

+### 2023-09-29 11:11 - forward/backward, and complete narrative

+as I go through selecting, I want to be able to go back and redo the previous one a different way. then, at the end (also to be able to save it), it'd be cool to see a replay of the whole thing with all of my previous selected dialogues, said and thought.